magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 So the Buddha taught to be above the world, which means knowing the world clearly.
-By ‘the world’ he did not mean so much the earth and sky and elements, but rather the mind, the wheel of within the hearts of people.
+By ‘the world’ he did not mean so much the earth and sky and elements, but rather the mind, the wheel of saṃsāra. within the hearts of people.
 He meant this wheel, this world.
 This is the world the Buddha knew clearly; when we talk about knowing the world clearly we are talking about these things.
 If it were otherwise, the Buddha would have had to be flying everywhere to ‘know the world clearly’.
 It is not like that.
 It is a single point.
 All dhammas come down to one single point;